telefonicaid/fiware-orion/doc/manuals/user/metadata.md

 ## Notification metadata marks

-For those subscription created using `metadataFlags` to `true` (using NGSIv2 operations) some metadata may appear in notifications sent by Orion (no matter if the notification format is NGSIv2 or NGSIv1, using `attrsFormat` to `legacy` in the second case).
+For subscriptions created with `metadataFlags` set to `true` (using NGSIv2 operations) some metadata may appear in notifications sent by Orion (no matter if the notification format is NGSIv2 or NGSIv1, using `attrsFormat` to `legacy` in the second case).
 In particular:

-* For these attributes included in the update triggering the notification, no matter if the actually changed or not, `ngsi:onArrival` with boolean value `true` and type `"Boolean"` is inserted.
+* For attributes included in the update, that triggered the notification, no matter whether they actually changed, `ngsi:onArrival` with boolean value `true` and type `"Boolean"` is included.

-* For these attributes included in the update triggering the notification that actually changed their values, `ngsi:onChange` with boolean value `true` and type `"Boolean"` is inserted.
+* For attributes included in the update, that triggered the notification and that actually changed their values, `ngsi:onChange` with boolean value `true` and type `"Boolean"` is included.

-* For these attributes notififed as a consecuence of an initial creation or update of the subscription, `ngsi:onSubscriptionChange` with boolean value `true` and type `"Boolean"` is inserted.
+* For attributes notified as a consequence of an initial creation or update of the subscription, `ngsi:onSubscriptionChange` with boolean value `true` and type `"Boolean"` is included.